mkane2/clery/README.md

-# clery
-Clergy of the Middle Colonies
+# Clergy of the Middle Colonies